lmotte/dynamics-safe-learn/README.md

 ### Contributing

-Contributions are welcome!
+Contributions are welcome.
 If you have ideas for improvements or new features, please fork the repository and submit a pull request.
 For major changes, consider opening an issue first to discuss your proposed modifications.

 ### License